ovidiugabriel/openedunet/coral/README.md

 mul2(a, b) = a * b
 ```

-will be automatically memoized as:
+will be automatically memoized (using the `defaultCache`) as:

+Note that only pure functions can be memoized, because they have [Referential transparency](http://en.wikipedia.org/wiki/Referential_transparency_%28computer_science%29)

 ```
 var mul2 = function(a, b) {
   return memoize(function(p) { return p[0]*p[1]; }, defaultCache)(Array.slice(arguments));
 };
 ```
-using the `defaultCache`